Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 They’re a great addition to a home with children.

-However, if you have other small pets, they may not be the best dog breed for you, as they were trained for hunting, and they may instinctually try to replicate these actions.
+However, if you have other small pets, they may not be the best dog breed for you, as they were trained for hunting and may instinctually try to replicate these actions.

 Pointer Greyhound Mix